 “We’re going to the beach!”
 I can still hear my kids saying as they excitedly jumped up and down with glee.
 Now, where I live, in Oregon, a trip to the beach doesn’t necessarily mean fun in the sun.
-A Pacific Northwest beach trip often means fun in the wind and rain.
+We have great beach locations to visit, both on the central Oregon coast and the northern Oregon coast, but a Pacific Northwest beach trip often means fun in the wind and rain.
 So, what should you pack to be prepared for any weather?
+Many of these items would make excellent ideas for a beach themed gift basket as well as a great thing to pack for a beach trip.

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.***